yordevs/yordevs.github.io/src/content/posts/2022-11-28_a_simple_JS_game.md

     })
 ```

+### Timing

-Now we're going to set a timer for how long the Frosty creature can survive without being frozen...
+Now we're going to set a timer for how long the Frosty creature can survive without melting completely...
 Let's say 500ms here:

 ```
     meltimer = setTimeout(() => {